Global Government Leaders’ Forum

 Around the globe, civil service leaders recognise that leadership styles must change.

 So civil service leaders are developing new approaches to management, working towards a more connected, collaborative and innovative civil service.
-And while the top executives must lead by example, their success will depend on transforming attitudes to leadership throughout their organisations.
-This event will identify the personal characteristics, working methods and management styles that civil service leaders will require during the 2020s in two key fields of government operations– and explore how they can be developed.
+This event will identify the personal characteristics, working methods and management styles that civil service leaders will require during the 2020s – and explore how they can be developed.